-A life insurer may refuse to pay out a claim for any of the following reasons:
+A life insurer may refuse to pay out a claim for a number of reasons.

 The Insurance Act requires a person applying for life insurance to disclose “every fact within the person’s knowledge that is material to the insurance.”